 Sadly though, smartphone innovation isn't cheap – and most of it is reserved for high-end phones.
-However, the technology that was once impossible to imagine on affordable phones have in fact made their way to phone priced under Rs 15,000, thanks to the competitive market trends and Chinese manufacturers, who have changed the fate of affordable smartphones in India.
+However, the technology that was once impossible to imagine on affordable phones have in fact made their way to phone priced under Rs 15,000, thanks to the competitive market and Chinese manufacturers, that hold a massive market share in India.